Ovenbird Seiurus aurocapilla

 Prothonotary Warbler is a limited breeding species in the county with nesting records extending back to 4 May 1935 when Grimes collected eggs from at least one nest (Stevenson & Anderson, 1994).
 They are extraordinarily rare in winter with maybe a handful of winter reports, including one on 30 December 1973 (Stevenson & Anderson, 1994).
 They normally arrive in the area the last week of March and are most often observed through the second week of May.
 In fall, reports spike from mid-August through the last week of September and are gone by the first week of October.

-In migration, look for them at any of the wooded hotspots like Reddie Point Preserve or Fort George Island.
-In breeding season, look or listen for them deep in Seaton Creek Preserve, Thomas Creek Preserve around the little dock, or along the creek at Julington-Durbin Creek Preserve.
+In migration, look for them at any of the wooded hot spots like Reddie Point Preserve or Fort George Island.
+In breeding season, look or listen for them deep in Seaton Creek Historic Preserve, Thomas Creek Preserve and Fish Camp around the little dock, or along the creek at Julington-Durbin Creek Preserve.
 Their remaining breeding habitat is very limited, so please refrain from using playback to call them out – it is unnecessary, as you will see them with a little patience and will get to hear their beautiful song live and in person.

 Swainson’s Warbler Limnothylpis swainsonii

-In summary – they used to nest here but breeding hasn’t been documented in decades.
-While there is limited accessible habitat remaining, I have long believed there is still a distinct possibility they still breed here as much of the Thomas Creek “corridor” remains today.
-I believe deep in Seaton Creek Preserve is the best place to search for them on territory, and finding them anywhere in the County would be tremendous – which is precisely what Dave Foster and I did on 1 May 2016!
-We were checking a spot we found last year with favorable habitat and found two Swainson’s singing vociferously around 10:30AM.
+In summary – Swainson’s Warbler used to nest here but breeding hasn’t been confirmed in decades.
+While there is limited accessible habitat remaining, I have long believed there is still a distinct possibility they still breed here as much of the Thomas Creek “corridor” remains intact today.
+I think suitable habitat is deep in Seaton Creek Historic Preserve or along Thomas Creek “upstream” from the dock where I’ve heard one singing in May.

 Tennessee Warbler Oreothlypis peregrina